ArielBaravalle/PasswordUSB/README.md

 # How to Start:

 - First ,  you need solder one or two push buttons in your arduino Leonardo, fron ground to the pin desired in my case PIN 3 and 20.
-- Flash the chode in a Arduino Leonardo using the Arduino IDE  and open o Serial Console to the port COMx  and 115200 baudios,  press H  and you can see a help of the options to start to save your pass and users in the memory.
+- Flash the code into Arduino Leonardo using the Arduino IDE.
+- After open o Serial Console to the port COMx  and 115200 baudios,  press H  and you can see a help of the options to start to save your pass and users in the memory.

 # How to use: